Mirror Gazing Meditation: A Gentle Beginner’s Guide

 5. End with grounding

-Look away slowly, feel your feet, and name one neutral or kind observation.
-“My jaw softened” counts.
+Look away slowly, let your gaze rest on something neutral, and name one gentle or factual observation.
+“My breathing slowed a little” counts.

 For many beginners, mirror work is easier after a basic loving-kindness meditation because the phrase is already familiar.